axel358/smartdock/README.md

 ![Screenshot](screenshot.webp)

-## Usage:
+## Install

+You can grab the latest release from [here](https://github.com/axel358/smartdock/releases)

-The application should be installed as a system app in order to obtain the right permissions.
+Note: The application should be installed as a system app in order to obtain the right permissions.
 Without this functionallity will be limited.

+## Usage

 **Hiding Android navigation buttons:**
 You should also hide the Android navigation buttons.
 There are several ways to do this